 And then there’s the fossil fuel industry.

-If the earth is not releasing substantially higher levels of methane, industrial emissions of greenhouse gases are an alternative source. is emerging that the fossil fuel industry may indeed be the prime culprit.
+If the earth is not releasing substantially higher levels of methane, industrial emissions of greenhouse gases are an alternative source.
+New evidence is emerging that the fossil fuel industry may indeed be the prime culprit.

 Natural gas, the leading fuel source for electricity generation in the US and Europe, consists almost entirely of methane.
 As coal and nuclear power have fallen out of favour in recent years, retired power plants have been replaced by renewables and natural gas, both of which are growing quickly.